radicle-dev/radicle-client-services/README.md

 For `radicle-git-server`, it is recommended that port `443` be open.

+#### Using authorized-keys for Authorization

+By default, the pre-receive hook will check the mono-repository for a authorized-keys public key file on push.
+If it exists, it will check the public key's fingerprint matches the $GIT_PUSH_CERT_KEY set by the http-backend.
+The $GIT_PUSH_CERT_KEY is used to find the file in the namespace tree, comparing the fingerprint in the authorized keyring against the signed certificate.

 #### TLS

 For `radicle-http-api` and `radicle-git-server`, it's important to setup TLS